Vyral/base-template/_posts/2020-12-29-how-real-estate-videos-get-more-money-for-your-home.md

 ---
 layout: post
-title: Utilizing Videos to Help Sell Your Home
+title: How Real Estate Videos Get More Money For Your Home
 date: 2020-12-29 00:00:00
 tags:
   - Real Estate